gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 In this lesson, you will learn how a program can efficiently handle request messages.
 This concept will be illustrated through an example of interaction between two programs.

-Imagine you have dApp with specific functionality, and you need to update this application by uploading a new version to the blockchain.
-Consequently, the application's address on the blockchain will change.
-To make this transition seamless for users, it's essential to maintain a consistent address that users can interact with.
-This issue can be addressed by using a Proxy program.
-The Proxy program will act as an intermediary: it will receive messages from users, forward them to the updated version of the application, and relay responses back to the users.
-Each time you're updating the Target program, you just nedd to update the Target's program address in the Proxy Program.
+Imagine a dApp with specific functionality.
+To update this application, you'd upload a new version to the blockchain, which would cause the dApp's address to change.
+For a smooth user transition, you need to maintain a consistent address for interaction.
+A Proxy program lets you achieve this.
+The Proxy program will act as an intermediary: it will receive messages from users, forward them to the updated version of the application and relay responses back to the users.
+Each time you update the Target program, you’d only need to update the program address of the Target in the Proxy Program.

 Before analyzing program codes in detail, it will be helpful to first present a schematic overview of how Gear programs operate: